The Omen: Plot

-American diplomat Robert Thorn and his wife Kathy are living in Rome, where she gives birth to a boy who dies.
-Hospital chaplain Father Spiletto persuades Robert to secretly adopt a baby whose mother just died in childbirth.
-Robert does not tell Kathy the child is not their own.
+American diplomat Robert Thorn and his wife Katherine are living in Rome, where Katherine gives birth to a boy whom Robert is told died immediately.
+Hospital chaplain Father Spiletto persuades Robert to secretly adopt another baby whose mother has just died in childbirth.
+Robert does not tell Katherine that the child is not their own.
 They name him Damien.

-Five years later, Robert is Ambassador to the United Kingdom when mysterious events plague the Thorns: a menacing Rottweiler appears at their home, Damien's nanny publicly hangs herself during his fifth birthday party, new nanny Mrs. Baylock arrives unannounced, Damien violently resists entering church, and Damien's presence terrifies animals at a wildlife park.
-Father Brennan warns Robert about Damien's origins, hinting that he is not human and insisting Robert take Communion.
-He tells Robert that Damien is the son of Satan, that Kathy is pregnant, and that he will kill his unborn sibling and parents unless he dies.
-Later, Brennan is killed by a falling pole.
-Kathy tells Robert she wants an abortion, which he opposes.
-Damien knocks Kathy over a railing to the floor below, injuring her and causing a miscarriage.
+Five years later, Robert is Ambassador to the United Kingdom in London when mysterious phenomena begin to plague the Thorns: a menacing Rottweiler appears at their home, Damien's nanny publicly hangs herself during his fifth birthday party, a new nanny named Mrs. Baylock arrives unexpectedly, Damien violently resists entering a church, and animals at a safari park are terrified by his presence.
+Father Brennan warns Robert about Damien's origins, hinting that he is not human and insisting Robert take Holy Communion.
+He tells Robert that Damien is the son of Satan, that Katherine is pregnant, and that Damien will kill his unborn sibling and parents.
+Later, Father Brennan is killed by a falling lightning rod.
+Katherine tells Robert she wants an abortion, which he opposes.
+Damien knocks Katherine over a railing to the floor below, injuring her and causing her to miscarry.

-Photographer Keith Jennings notices shadows in photographs of the nanny and of Father Brennan that presage their deaths.
-Keith shows Robert the photos along with news clippings and biblical passages that suggest the coming of the Antichrist.
+Photographer Keith Jennings notices shadows in photographs of the nanny and Father Brennan that presage their deaths.
+Keith shows Robert the photos along with news clippings and Biblical passages from Father Brennan suggesting the coming of the Antichrist.
 He accompanies Robert to Rome to investigate Damien's birth.
-They learn that a fire destroyed the hospital, including Kathy's maternity records, and killed the staff on duty.
-They find Father Spiletto in a monastery, severely burned, mute, blind in one eye, and partly paralyzed.
+They learn that a fire destroyed the hospital, including Katherine's maternity records, and killed the staff on duty.
+They find Father Spiletto in a monastery, severely burned, mute, blind in one eye, and partially paralyzed.
 He directs them to the cemetery where Damien's biological mother is buried.
-In Damien's mother's grave, Robert and Keith find a jackal carcass and, in the next plot, a child's skeleton with a shattered skull.
-Robert realizes that the jackal is Damien's mother and the child is his own son, murdered so Damien can take his place.
-A pack of Rottweilers drives Robert and Keith from the cemetery.
+In the grave of Damien's mother, Robert and Keith find a jackal carcass and, in the next plot, a child's skeleton with a shattered skull.
+Robert realizes that the child was his own son, murdered so that Damien could take his place.
+A pack of Rottweilers drives Robert and Keith from the school.